Insulin in Pregnancy

 • Gestational diabetes

-DIabetes, as a condition, does not interfere with pregnancy, and women can have Type 1 or type 2 diabetes before pregnancy.
+Diabetes, as a condition, does not interfere with pregnancy, and women can have Type 1 or type 2 diabetes before pregnancy.
 This condition is called pregestational diabetes.
 The other is the diabetic condition caused during pregnancy or gestational diabetes.

-Pregnancy changes the way the body converts glucose due to the various hormonal changes, including the rise of pregnancy hormones.
+Pregnancy changes the way the body converts glucose due to various hormonal changes, including the rise of pregnancy hormones.
 The placenta, during pregnancy, makes pregnancy hormones and helps supply nutrients and oxygen to the growing baby.
 The elevated pregnancy hormones such as estrogen, cortisol, and human placental lactogen can block the cells from utilizing insulin, causing insulin resistance.

 Since the cells cannot utilize insulin, glucose conversion does not occur, and the blood glucose levels increase.
 Thus, leading to gestational diabetes or worsening of diabetes condition in women with pregestational diabetes.